Menu

 Action in national court (where damage occurred or elsewhere) based on tort/delict, nuisance or negligence

 Tort/delict law has increasingly been used to give rise to civil liability for environmental harm.
 Simply put, this area of law creates civil liability for doing damage.
 This allows compensation for the damage done by one private person(s) to another private person(s) resulting from their wrongful action.
-The exact form which these claims take depends on the framework of the jurisdiction in which they are being litigated, however it generally takes the form of nuisance or negligence claims.
+The exact form which these claims take depends on the framework of the jurisdiction in which they are being litigated, however, these claims generally take the form of nuisance or negligence claims.
 Typically, private citizens allege that the environmental damage caused by the practices of private companies or industry have caused injury or damage to their property or their person.
 These actions can apply to cases where damage has occurred outside of the country of litigation.

 Tort cases have been more successful when the damage has occurred in the country of litigation.
 Cases where the damage has occurred overseas (called foreign direct liability cases) have seen limited success.
 However, it is a growing avenue to assert private rights in light of environmental damage and it is an exciting space to watch.